devini01/CSCI401W-Fall2023-TeamGamma/5-final-team-deliverable/Final_Reflection.md

 Simplify a technical concept with an example:

  - **Example 1:** Explain the client-server architecture by comparing it to a waiter taking orders (client) and a kitchen preparing food (server).
-  - **Example 1:** To login to our system, our app is connected to Firebase Authentication (server).
+  - **Example 1:** To log in to our system, our app is connected to Firebase Authentication (server).
 The user must type in their username and password into our application (client) and it is verified when the data is sent to the server.
   - **Example 2:**